digimokan/ansible-install-arch-zfs/.github/README.md

     * `arch_install_def_hostname` (e.g. "omegarig")
     * `user_var_zpool_name` (e.g. "zpool_alpha")
     * `user_var_root_password` (ansible will prompt for this, if not defined)
-* Post-installation, the machine is bootable and ready for configuration, at the [Arch Linux Post-Installation](https://wiki.archlinux.org/index.php/Installation_guide#Post-installation) step.
+* Post-installation, the machine is bootable and ready for configuration at the [Arch Linux Post-Installation](https://wiki.archlinux.org/index.php/Installation_guide#Post-installation) step.